Mylittleswift/Android-BLE-SDK/README.md

 # Android-BLE-SDK

 A library to make BLE easier to use in Android.
 Compatible with Android 4.3(API 18) & above .
+For BLE advertisement mode and ibeacon, this SDK is helpful: https://github.com/alt236/Bluetooth-LE-Library---Android

 <a name="Why use BLE SDK?"/>
 ## Why use BLE SDK?